NeotropicSAS/kuwaiba-docs/user/en/src/navman/README.md

 This module is the main navigation tool of the application, as it presents the physical objects of the inventory organized in a hierarchical containment structure explained in the [Containment Manager](../administration/containment/index.html) chapter.

-To access the navigation module In the top bar of the screen, locate the compass symbol shown in Figure 1.
+To access the navigation module in the top bar of the screen, locate the compass symbol shown in Figure 1.
 Then go to the Navigation section.

 | ![Navigation](images/navman_access.png) |
 |:--:|